pinecone-io/pinecone-ts-client/README.md

 #### Querying by record id

-You can query using the vector values of an existing record in the index by passing a record id.
+You can query using the vector values of an existing record in the index by passing a record ID.
+Please note that the record with the specified ID [may be in this operation's response](https://docs.pinecone.io/troubleshooting/limitations-of-querying-by-id).

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';